 The Windows Imaging Format (WIM) is a file-based disk image format developed by Microsoft to help deploy Windows operating system.
 The DISM tool (Deployment Image Service and Management Tool) can perform servicing tasks on a WIM file.
 For example, you can add or remove a device driver from an offline image.

-However, when you download Windows 10 using Media Creation Tool, you’ll find
+However, when you download Windows 10 using Media Creation Tool or the Windows 10 Upgrade assistant, you’ll find

 install.esd instead of

 install.esd, an Electronic Software Download (ESD) file format, perhaps due to its high compression ratio.

 ESD is a highly compressed format whose file size comes around 80% compared to WIM image.
 But the ESD image format is read-only and thus has drawbacks.
 For instance, it can’t be deployed using a WDS server.
 So you need to convert the ESD file to a WIM file to service the image or to deploy it.
 You’ll need convert the

 install.wim in the Windows source in order to integrate updates and drivers (a.k.a. slipstream) with the original setup disk.